Green paint colors

 Green paint — frequently asked questions

-What goes with green walls?+
+What trim color goes best with green walls?+